bcmyers/argonautica/argonautica-rs/README.md

         // the time it takes to hash to the maximum you can reasonably allow for your use-case
         // (e.g. to probably about 300-500 milliseconds for the use-case of hashing user
         // passwords for a website)
-        .configure_opt_out_of_secret_key(true) // Default is `false`
-        // 👆 As an extra security measure, if you want to hash without a secret key, which
-        // is not recommended, you must explicitly declare that this is your intention
-        // by calling this method and setting the `opt_out_of_secret_key` configuration to
-        // `true` (by default, it is set to `false`); otherwise hashing will return an error
-        // when you fail to provide a secret key .configure_password_clearing(false) // Default is `false`
+        .configure_password_clearing(false) // Default is `false`
         // 👆 It is possible to have the underlying bytes of the password you provided
         // to `Hasher` be erased after each call to `hash`, `hash_raw` or their non-blocking